domenkozar/g-pypi/docs/source/development.rst

 * exceptions documentation and catching exceptions in CLI

+* migrate to simpleindex and xmlrpc API provided by distutils2

 * issue HEAD request to homepages (warn on failure)

 * finish SrcUriNamer implementation